DenebBoito/qtiplus/README.md

 ## Optional Parameters

 Optional parameters can be passed to the function using key-value pairs.
+For more details, please consult the user guide.

 Available options concern the choice of SDP solver (*solver*), which of the fitting routines to employ (*pipeline*), the number of voxels to be fitted simultaneously (*nvox*), whether or not to use parallel computations (*parallel*), and possible indexes of measurements to exclude from the fitting (*ind*).

-### solver
-As mentioned above, we suggest using Mosek over SDPT3.
-This mostly concerns speed performance, as the final results should not depend on the adopted solver.
-By default, QTI+ will try to use Mosek, and if not available will resource to SDPT3.
-However, should you have both solvers available and still prefer SDPT3 over Mosek, there is chance to enforce this choice via the keyword *solver*.

 ### pipeline
 The pipeline options are constructed using SDPdc, NLLSdc, m)-check, and SDPdcm as building blocks.
 Pre-constructed pipelines can be identified via integers as follows: